mlabs-haskell/awesome-plutus/README.md

 - [Ouroboros Protocol.
 The Heart of Cardano](https://discord.com/channels/826816523368005654/834340602400473089) - an explainer of the Proof of Stake protocol used by Cardano. accompanying article [here](https://medium.com/@carloslopezdelara/whats-ouroboros-the-cardano-proof-of-stake-protocol-ad4b958e152e)

 ## Videos
-- [Plutus Pioneer Program Lectures](https://github.com/input-output-hk/plutus-pioneer-program) - this is the first formal education program intended for the first wave of plutus developers
+- [Plutus Pioneer Program Lectures](https://github.com/input-output-hk/plutus-pioneer-program) - this is the first formal education program intended for the first wave of Plutus developers

 ## Code Examples
-- [Plutus Use Cases](https://github.com/input-output-hk/plutus/tree/master/plutus-use-cases) - the first toy applications developed in plutus as proof of concept for industrial projects. a great reference including example test suites
+- [Plutus Use Cases](https://github.com/input-output-hk/plutus/tree/master/plutus-use-cases) - the first toy applications developed in Plutus as proof of concept for industrial projects. a great reference including example test suites

 ## Testing
- the plutus monorepo currently provides two libraries that can be used to write effective tests for your plutus contract:
+ the Plutus monorepo currently provides two libraries that can be used to write effective tests for your Plutus contract:

 - [Wallet Emulator](https://github.com/input-output-hk/plutus/tree/master/plutus-contract/src/Wallet/Emulator) - can easily run tests in an emulated environment.
 - [PAB Simulator](https://github.com/input-output-hk/plutus/blob/master/plutus-pab/src/Plutus/PAB/Simulator.hs) - can easily run tests or live interaction via http with a simulated local blockchain which supports Plutus